DoodlesEpic/Dotfiles/README.md

 # Scripts

-This repoository is a guide and a collection of scripts with stuff I like to do on my systems to have them easy to use, fast, secure, and most of all: consistent.
+This repository is a guide and a collection of scripts with stuff I like to do on my systems to have them easy to use, fast, secure, and most of all: consistent.
 It also of course includes my dotfiles as the names suggests.
 You might be interested in this if you like Fedora, Wayland, Freedesktop and Zsh.

 ![My system's neofetch](https://user-images.githubusercontent.com/37254797/177683255-17c8092a-518a-46ef-bf67-4fb5a4cc15db.png)